BARCELONA TRAVEL GUIDE

 How to get from London to Barcelona?

 The easiest way of getting from London to Barcelona is to fly from London Heathrow or London Gatwick into Barcelona-El Prat Airport (BCN).
-From there, get the Aerobus into the city centre.
+From there, I’d recommend getting the Aerobus into the city centre.
 The flight from London to Barcelona takes around two hours.

 What is the best area to stay in Barcelona?